 If your program has a budget of less than $1,000,000 and the cost of this fellowship would cause a financial hardship, please contact us to inquire about sponsorship.

 Fellows are expected to attend all sessions.
-In-person sessions are held from 10 am to 5 pm.
+Each session will be held online from 10 am to 5 pm.
 Confirmed dates and tentative topics include:

 "The care and attention to in-depth curriculum, excellent instruction and peer-to-peer learning made for a great learning experience."

 "This program was chock full of practical learning and motivational thinking to support innovative change and more effective strategic leadership."

 "It was great to have a set aside amount of time to really think about myself as a leader and to think about my office and my organization in terms of effectiveness.
 I had never set aside time to do that before."